 Before, starting actual Deployment, Let's see what will be going behind the scenes and how painful manual installation task is executed smoothly.
 Kubespray will install kubernetes-api-server, etcd (key-value store), controller, Scheduler will be installed on master machines and kubelet, kube-proxy and Docker (or rkt) will be installed on node machines (minions).
 These all components will be installed and configured by ansible roles in kubespray.
 All, We need to do is to execute one command.

-To start deployment of kubernetes cluster, execute below command.
+To start deployment of kubernetes cluster, run:

 $ kubespray deploy